Doctor's death unleashes mourning, fury at Chinese officials

 “He showed a responsible attitude toward the society," said Cai Lin, a Beijing resident.
 "He is honest and faithful.
 So I think the whole society should reflect on this.”

-The Chinese ambassador to Washington, Cui Tiankai, said on Twitter, a service the ruling party's Internet censorship blocks the public from seeing, “Really saddened by the death of Dr Li Wenliang.
+The Chinese ambassador to Washington, Cui Tiankai, said in Twitter, a service the ruling party's internet censorship blocks the public from seeing, “Really saddened by the death of Dr Li Wenliang.
 He was a very devoted doctor.
 We are so grateful to him for what he has done in our joint efforts fighting against #2019nCoV.”

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive